 We do not sell personal data.
 We may share personal data with service providers that help us host the site, provide email delivery, secure the service, and operate the platform.

-Where CAPTCHA, bot-detection, email delivery, hosting, logging, or security tooling is configured, those providers may process technical and contact data needed to provide those services.
+Where CAPTCHA, bot-detection, email delivery, hosting, logging, or security tooling is configured, those providers may process technical and contact data needed to provide those services, including customer-directed evaluation data where applicable.

-The main recipient categories are hosting and infrastructure providers such as AWS, CDN and security providers such as Cloudflare, Cloudflare Web Analytics where enabled, email delivery providers, CAPTCHA and bot-detection providers, and logging or security operations tooling.
+The main recipient categories are hosting and infrastructure providers such as AWS, CDN and security providers such as Cloudflare, Cloudflare Web Analytics where enabled, email delivery providers, CAPTCHA and bot-detection providers, OSINT providers such as Shodan where OSINT enrichment is enabled, and logging or security operations tooling.

 We may also disclose information where required by law, to enforce our terms, to protect rights and security, or in connection with a corporate transaction.